tjd1234/cmpt225fall2023/assignments/a1/README.md

 //     filename.
 If the file contains duplicate words, then the new Wordlist
 //     object will contain only one copy of each word.
 // Performance:
-//     It's worst-case running time should be proportional to the number of
+//     The number of calls to add_word should be proportional to the
-//     words in the file (or better).
+//     length of other (or better).
 // Note:
 //     For this constructor a "word" is defined as the string return by the
 //     >> operator.
 See the read_from_terminal() function for example of how